syncfusion-content/blazor-docs/blazor/numeric-textbox/how-to/Open-Numeric-Keyboard-in-Numeric-TextBox-Component.md

 </div>
 ```

-By setting the `type` attribute to `"tel"`, the Numeric Textbox will trigger the numeric keyboard on supported devices, making it easier for users to enter numeric data.
+By setting the `type` attribute to `"tel"`, the Numeric TextBox will trigger the numeric keyboard on supported devices, making it easier for users to enter numeric data.

-## Preview

 ![Open Numeric Keyboard in Numeric TextBox Component](../images/Open-Numeric-Keyboard-in-Numeric-TextBox-Component.gif)

 ## Fallback for Unsupported Browsers

 It is important to note that not all browsers support the `type="tel"` attribute.
-In cases where a browser does not support this attribute, the `Numeric Textbox` will fall back to being a standard text input.
+In cases where a browser does not support this attribute, the `Numeric TextBox` will fall back to being a standard text input.
 This ensures that the functionality remains intact across all browsers, even if the enhanced keyboard experience is not available.

 ## Live Sample